Choosing the Best Landscape and Garden Designers in Nashville

 They Read the Site Before They Pitch Ideas

-A designer who shows up, walks around, and starts suggesting plants without understanding your light, your drainage, your soil, and your microclimates is decorating, not designing.
-Nashville properties are deceptively variable — the front of your house and the back can be entirely different growing conditions.
+Nashville properties are deceptively variable.
+The front of your house and the back can be entirely different growing conditions.
 The established neighborhoods under heavy canopy are different from the new builds in open subdivisions.
 A south-facing slope in Brentwood is a different universe from a north-facing hollow in Cheatham County.

 The site tells you what the garden wants to be.
-A good designer listens to it before they start talking.
+You have to know how to listen to it before you start talking.

 They Ask How You Live

-I don't mean "do you want a patio."
-I mean: do you have kids, and how old are they?
+Do you have kids, and how old are they?
 Do you have dogs, and do they run?
 Do you cook outside?
 Do you eat outside?
 Do you work from home, and if so, which room, and what does that window look at?
 Do you entertain, and is it twelve people or forty?
-Do you garden yourself, or do you want a landscape that looks great and never requires you to touch it?
+Do you garden yourself, or do you want a landscape that looks beautiful and never requires you to touch it?
 Are you here year-round, or do you travel?
 Is anyone in the household dealing with mobility issues?
 Do you want to be seen from the street, or do you want to disappear?

-These questions aren't small talk.
-They are the design brief.
+Those aren't small talk.
+That is the design brief.
+Every one of those answers changes the plan.
 A garden that doesn't account for how you actually live is just a pretty picture that happens to be in your yard.
-A garden that's designed around your life becomes the place your life happens.
-There is a massive difference, and it starts with someone caring enough to ask.
+A garden designed around your life becomes the place where your life happens.
+That gap is enormous, and it starts with someone caring enough to ask the questions that a landscaper would never think to ask.

 French irrigation installation on the back side of a new Nashville residence with excavated clay soil